 Later in the year, he featured at the Under-17 World Cup as England inflicted revenge by going all the way and beating Spain 5-2 in the final.
 Hudson-Odoi featured in every game at the tournament and assisted three goals against the Spanish to add another medal to his 2017 collection.

-Having impressed during pre-season in the summer of 2018, including starting the Community Shield against Manchester City, new boss Maurizio Sarri confirmed the teenager would be part of his squad for the current campaign.
+Having impressed during pre-season in the summer of 2018, including starting the Community Shield against Manchester City, it was confirmed the teenager would be part of the senior squad for 2018/19.

 After a couple of substitute appearances in the Europa League, he then started the game against PAOK Salonika and capped an impressive performance by scoring his first Chelsea goal in the second half.

 Hudson-Odoi began to feature more regularly early in 2019 and assisted both goals for Alvaro Morata in an FA Cup win over Nottingham Forest, before starting the first leg of our Carabao Cup semi-final against Tottenham, when he performed well and struck the post in the first half.